A Quiet Triumph on the Slopes: Mentorship, Resilience, and the Power of Possibility

 The Johnny Reynolds Foundation is a registered charity that exists to help children and young adults realise their dreams in sport.
 Collaborating with the Mintridge Foundation in Northamptonshire and the surrounding areas is a testament to what can happen when vision and opportunity meet.

-Particular thanks to Ben Gallagher for his determination in making this come alive for Josh and his contacts at the Snozone with special thanks to Michael for his time and energy coming in during his Annual leave to take the lesson.
+Particular thanks to Ben Gallagher for his determination in making this come alive for the Student and his contacts at the Snozone, with special thanks to Michael for his time and energy coming in during his Annual leave to take the ski lesson and the rapport he developed with the student straight away.
+He will be the instructor for the whole course of lessons to give further confidence, trust and continuity.

 Thank you to the Mintridge staff for enabling the day to run so smoothly as well!